 Importantly, the claim may also have been avoided if the practitioner had taken proactive steps to understand the client’s circumstances and reasons for entering the life interest arrangement.
 English was the client’s second language and they had a limited understanding about purchasing property in the Australian market.
 The life interest mechanism had been suggested to the client by another source and they were not aware of other options available to them.
 Ultimately, the client’s objective was simply to purchase a house jointly with their son, and a joint tenancy arrangement would have met their needs and avoided incurring the CGT liability.
 The practitioner simply did not ask enough questions of the client to determine this.

-• Ensure you maintain sufficient tax knowledge to understand which taxes may impact on a client’s matter.
+- Ensure you maintain sufficient tax knowledge to identify tax issues that may impact on a client’s matter.

 The LPLC has developed a checklist to assist practitioners identify the most common tax issues which might arise in the purchase or sale of property or a similar transaction.